lmdbjava/benchmarks/README.md

 1. Install `liblmdb` for your platform (eg Arch Linux: `pacman -S lmdb`)
 2. Clone this repository and `mvn clean package`
-3. Run the benchmark with `java -jar target/benchmarks.jar`
+3. Run the benchmark with `java -jar target/benchmarks.jar -foe true`

 ## Support